anthony-mills/raspberrypi-carputer/README.md

 # Installation

 * Install all of the required dependencies.
-* Edit line 36 & 37 of www/php/services.php replacing the values with your application keys for the [Here.com API](https://developer.here.com/plans/api/consumer-mapping) - Required for speed limit and weather information.
+* Edit the application config file at config/config.ini and enter your [Here.com API](https://developer.here.com/plans/api/consumer-mapping) details - Required for speed limit and weather information.
+* Also check the GPSD daemon setting in application config file - Should work with the defaults on most setups
 * From the command line run the start.sh script to start a and instance of the internal PHP webserver on port 8000.
 * Open Chrome or Chromium and visit localhost:8000 to see the application.
-Keep in mind that it has been designed with the Raspberry Pi Official touch screen in mind i.e 800x468.
+Keep in mind that it has been designed with the Raspberry Pi Official touch screen in mind i.e 800x468 so if your on a desktop / laptop you may want to use developer tools to switch to a 800x468 viewport.
+To get get a more realistic idea of what the UI will look like on the end device.

 # Running with out a GPS device

 GPS functionality can be tested without an active GPS fix or even a GPS device.
-To enable the GPS testing mode change the value of the variable $_debugGps to true on line 46 of www/php/services.php.
+To enable the GPS testing mode change the value of the gpsd-debug option in the application config file to true.

-This will force the service to read a static GPS json object from the www/php/gps_data.json file.
-By changing the location values in this file you can spoof a specific location, altitude or speed to test functionality.
+This will force the service to read a static GPS json object from the www/php/data/gps_data.json file.
+By changing the location values in this file a specific location, altitude or speed can be spoofed to test functionality.

 # Credits